-Seahawks mailbag: Expectations for the offensive line?
-And who will win position battles at safety and tight end?
+Seahawks mailbag: Who will win position battles at safety and tight end?

 Hey, it’s July!
 And that means we are now officially in the month when NFL training camps begin — Seattle’s is set to start July 25.

-It also means it’s time for another edition of the Seahawks mailbag with questions about the tight ends, offensive line, secondary, and more.
+It also means it’s time for another edition of the Seahawks mailbag with questions about the tight ends, offensive line, secondary and more.

 A: You are right in that Bradley McDougald did come out near the end of minicamp and say that he prefers to play strong safety.

 But that’s really not new.
-McDougald has A, said that before; and B, played strong safety often during his Seattle career — he started the first 14 games of last season at strong safety, first alongside Earl Thomas and then, when Thomas was hurt, alongside Tedric Thompson.
+McDougald has said that before and played strong safety often during his Seattle career — he started the first 14 games of last season at strong safety, first alongside Earl Thomas and then, when Thomas was hurt, alongside Tedric Thompson.

 McDougald then started the final two games of the regular season at free safety when Thompson was injured and Lano Hill played strong safety.
 Then, when Hill was injured and Thompson returned, the Seahawks went back to McDougald at strong safety and Thompson at free for the playoff game against Dallas.